 The Historical performance tab shows comparison data for the selected time period, yesterday, and last week for the selected location.
 This includes:

 - Throughput in pages per minute (ppm)

-You can filter and group geographical performance data in New Relic Browser and in New Relic Insights.
-Available metrics include:
+You can filter and group geographical performance data with metrics like: